 - Scale safely – When you need to collect thousands of pages quickly, proxies allow you to parallelize requests without detection.

+Proxies work by masking your IP and making requests appear as if they come from different users, which is essential for scraping public data from various sites.
 Using proxies gives your scraper the stealth and flexibility it needs to operate efficiently.

 Some situations where proxies are absolutely essential: